 “to perceive by the senses,” 1590s, from sense (n.).
 Meaning: “be conscious inwardly of (one’s state or condition) is from 1680s.
 Meaning “perceive (a fact or situation) not by direct perception” is from 1872.
 Related: Sensed; sensing.

-Ruach is the key to understanding the role of the senses in animals, humans and spirit beings including God.
+Ruach is the key to understanding the role of the senses in animals, humans, and spirit beings, including God.
 It is fundamental to what animates the mind of humankind.
-The ruach, associated with the neshama, represent the mind that endows humankind with their singularities.
-This is just the beginning of understanding this subject.
+The ruach, associated with the neshama, represents the mind that endows humankind with their singularities; this is just the beginning of understanding this subject.
 Please meditate on this but don’t draw hasty conclusions.
 There’s much more The Explanation will be adding in the upcoming weeks.

-This blog post is an excerpt from chapter 2.13 of the book Origin of Humankind
+This blog post is an excerpt from chapter 4.1 of the book Origin of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Ruach, The Core Senses of Sentient Beings
+Please use the Social Network links just below to share this information from The Explanation, Ruach, The Core Senses of Sentient Beings